 MHI's Board of Directors consists of 12 directors (of whom five are serving as Audit and Supervisory Committee Members), and six directors (of whom three are serving as Audit and Supervisory Committee Members) are outside directors.
 By obtaining beneficial views and frank assessments from outside directors to MHI's management from a standpoint neutral to operational divisions, MHI is enhancing its management oversight function and ensuring that the oversight function by outside directors is more effective.
-Accordingly, MHI ensures that the number of outside directors who meet MHI's independence criteria\1 constitutes one-third or more of all members of the Board of Directors.
-The Board of Directors comprises members with a variety of backgrounds, ensuring a balanced structure with which to supervise people handling business execution (we refer you to "Balance of Skills in the Board of Directors" on the following page).
+Accordingly, MHI ensures that the number of outside directors who meet MHI's independence criteria1 constitutes one-third or more of all members of the Board of Directors.
+The Board of Directors comprises members with a variety of backgrounds, ensuring a balanced structure with which to supervise people handling business execution (we refer you to "5 Director Skills Matrix" on the following page).